-Some strategies use a fixed percentage or pip risk and a flexible take profit, so every losing trade will lose the same percentage or pip amount every time.
+Some strategies use a fixed percentage or pip risk and a flexible take profit so that every losing trade will lose the same percentage or pip amount every time.
 If that is yours, make sure you take trades with a profit potential of at least two times the risk taken.

-Scalpers usually try to take advantage of every small movement in the market, taking small profits every time.
-The risk/reward ratio for scalpers tends to be low, but they compensate this with a very high win/loss ratio.
+Scalpers usually try to take advantage of every small market movement, taking small profits every time.
+The risk/reward ratio for scalpers tends to be low, but they compensate for this with a very high win/loss ratio.

 Scalpers may try to split their entries in small positions (shotgun trading), entering every time at a better price, and manage their losses with averaging, scaling up on losses.